JHodgkins/MSP3-Movie2Archive/docs/research/RESEARCH.md

 ## Summary
 The research proved interesting and raised some points surrounding features which outlined the importance of an easy-to-use interface can to some outweigh a heavy feature set.
 The area around recycling was also pleasing to see that users do not always know what they own and often want to give back to the community, friends or family.
-It also became clear also that those with a large collection were completely unaware of the extent of their collection and this may mean that if lost they would not be able to gain back their collection in full.
+It also became clear that those with a large collection were completely unaware of the extent of their collection and this may mean that if lost they would not be able to gain back their collection in full.
 Looking at the proposed application, research showed that other offerings can indeed offer more features, but the projects strengths are that it can offer a positive and pleasing offering which meets the business and target audience goals and aligns with feedback.

 ## Conclusion
-The project meets its goals and can help by offering a suitable resource when managing media to archive and a catalogue.
+The project meets its goals and can help by offering a suitable resource when managing media to archive using a catalogue.
 The application will provide a simple to use accessible application, provide a positive experience throughout using a clean and clear user interface which will allow it to be used independently by the target audience of varying ages and align with the business goals to recycle and donate if they wish.

 [Back to Repository](https://github.com/JHodgkins/MSP3-Movie2Archive)